Dog Adoption: 19 Before and After Photos That Will Melt Your Heart

 Courtesy Jill Caren, CharityPaws.com

 Cleo is super playful and a champ at snuggling, but she would never have been able to experience these simple pleasures if it weren’t for her new family.
 Prior to being rescued, her life was filled with abuse and over-breeding.
 She had a strong fear aggression, but her foster family devoted a lot of time and attention and helped her cope with her fears.
 The foster family decided she was a perfect fit for their quiet home and adopted her.
 Her new family says she has an “old soul” and is filled with overflowing love that she shows in cozy snuggle sessions.
+Find out some of the reasons you should consider adopting an older dog.

 Courtesy Secondhand Hounds Animal Rescue